forsaken1/infra/README.md

 # Infrastructure

-The project about how to build distributed infrastructure with microservices from the scratch
+The project about building distributed infrastructure with microservices from the scratch

 Detailed information about all infrastructure [here](infra.md)